rust-lang/blog.rust-lang.org/posts/2024-04-10-updates-to-rusts-wasi-targets.md

 [WASI 0.2 was recently
 stabilized](https://bytecodealliance.org/articles/WASI-0.2), and Rust has begun implementing first-class support for it in the form of a dedicated new target.
+Rust 1.78 will introduce new `wasm32-wasip1` (tier 2) and `wasm32-wasip2` (tier
+3) targets. `wasm32-wasip1` is an effective rename of the existing `wasm32-wasi` target, freeing the target name up for an eventual WASI 1.0 release. **Starting Rust 1.78 (May 2nd, 2024), users of WASI 0.1 are encouraged to begin migrating to the new `wasm32-wasip1` target before the existing `wasm32-wasi` target is removed in Rust 1.84 (January 5th, 2025).**

-In this post we'll discuss the introduction of the new target, what that means for the older targets, and the schedule by which we plan to roll out these changes.
+In this post we'll discuss the introduction of the new targets, the motivation behind it, what that means for the existing WASI targets, and a detailed schedule for these changes.
+This post is about the WASI targets only; the existing `wasm32-unknown-unknown` and `wasm32-unknown-emscripten` targets are unaffected by any changes in this post.

 ## Introducing `wasm32-wasip2`